Pitta Dosha Diet

 Summer Smoothies for the Pitta Dosha Diet

 In the Ashtanga Hridayam, one of the main texts of Ayurveda, Vagbhat outlines the Rutacharya or seasonal recommendations.
 In this he shares not only the recommended tastes for each season, but a few tips on what to consume.
 For summer he mentions Panakam, or Ayurvedic Smoothies!

 These smoothie recipes look quite different than the protein packed powerhouse drinks we often see today.
 Modern smoothies tend to be quite nutrient rich, but are also very heavy to digest when taken cold with hard to process ingredients or combinations.
 Vagbhat suggests a much simpler approach, offering light and sweet smoothie suggestions that are easy to digest, cool the system down and provide a delightful afternoon refresher or pick-me up in the heat of the season.
 He recommends that in the peak of the heat, take a cool bath or swim in streams or rivers (lakes, pool or ocean will also do) and follow that by sipping your light smoothie in a comfortable area.

 Some of our favorites are Cardamom Rose Date Smoothie and the Sweet Summer Berry Smoothie.
 If you have an abundance of roses we highly recommend you try making your own Rose Water for an afternoon cooling spritz that also creates a lovely base for the smoothies shared.
 Try our easy recipe!

-Looking to learn more?
-Register for our Summer Rutacharya (Seasonal Regimen) for the full outlines of lifestyle, movement and skincare.
+Register for our Summer Rutacharya (Seasonal Regimen) for full Pitta Dosha Diet outlines of lifestyle, movement and skincare.
 In the meantime keep considering the qualities of nature and how you can cultivate the opposite to create gentle coolness and ease during this beautiful Summer season.
 Enjoy the process!
+And stay healthy friends!